9.2 Application#

 Caution

-While the model demonstrates significant and meaningful relationships, the almost perfect fit (e.g., Chi-Square value close to zero, p-value very high, and objective value of 0.000) raises a valid question: Is the model overfitting?
+While the model demonstrates significant and meaningful relationships, the almost perfect fit (e.g., Chi-Square value close to zero and very high p-value) primarily reflects the simplicity and low degrees of freedom of the model rather than clear evidence of overfitting.